EnnaSachdeva/ennasachdeva.github.io/_pages/about.md

 </p>
 --->

+* I am currently a Research Intern at Honda Research Institute, USA, where I'm working on inferring dynamically evolving relations of multiagents in complex traffic scenes.
-* I am a Robotics Grad student in the [CORIS department](https://robotics.oregonstate.edu/) at [Oregon State University](https://oregonstate.edu/).
-My Graduate research Advisor is [ Prof. Kagan Tumer](http://web.engr.oregonstate.edu/~ktumer/).
+* I recently completed Master of Science in Robotics from [Oregon State University](https://robotics.oregonstate.edu/), where I worked on Multiagent Coordination with temporal and spatial coupling requirement, using semantically meaningful skills, under supervision of [ Prof. Kagan Tumer](http://web.engr.oregonstate.edu/~ktumer/).
 * I obtained my Bachelor’s Degree in [YMCA University of Science and Technology](http://www.ymcaust.ac.in/), and MS in Electronics and Computer Engineering, with major in Robotics from [International Institute of Information Technology, Hyderabad](https://www.iiit.ac.in/).
-* My research interests span applying Artificial Intelligence to address core challenging problems in Robotics.
-Particularly, I am interested in Machine learning, Deep Reinforcement learning, Genetic Algorithms, and their applications in Motion Planning, Sequential Decision Making and multiagent systems.
+* My research interests span Deep Reinforcement learning, Explainable AI, Multiagent systems, and Robotics.

 ## Skills